 This post may contain affiliate links.
 Read our disclosure here.

-It’s officially Fall and we’ve already started decorating the house!
-Probably the most iconic Fall decoration is the pumpkin.
-This year I wanted to spice things up instead of just setting out plain, orange pumpkins around our house.
-I went to Pinterest for some inspiration!
+It’s officially fall, and we’ve already started decorating the house!
+Probably the most iconic fall decoration is the pumpkin.
+This year, I wanted to spice things up instead of just setting out plain, orange pumpkins around our house, so I searched for interesting ideas for decorating with pumpkins.
+Let me know which one you try!

 This first decoration would make a great centerpiece for dinner,Thanksgiving, on a table in the living room or even just to set by your front door!
 Jenny Hobick goes step by step how to create this beautiful centerpiece.
 It’s really easy!
 First, find a vase to fit in your pumpkin and choose the flowers you want.
 Draw an outline of the vase around the top, center of the pumpkin so you can cut and carve it out.
 You can either use floral foam or not to start arranging the flowers.
 You can make it as dramatic or simple as you want with the colors and even type of pumpkin you like best.